Skip to Main Content

 COVID-19 Vaccine Mandate Restrictions

 Unless an employer waives documentation requirements for the exemptions, the employee must provide the employer with a written exemption statement.
 For a medical exemption, the employee must submit a signed and dated statement from a licensed physician, physician assistant, or advanced practice registered nurse who has examined the employee stating that in their professional opinion, the COVID-19 immunization is medically contraindicated for the employee.
-For a religious exemption, the employee must indicate in writing that the employee declines the COVID-19 immunization because of a sincerely held religious belief.
+For a religious exemption, the employee must indicate, in writing, that the employee declines the COVID-19 immunization because of a sincerely held religious belief.
 For a prior infection exemption, the employee must present a laboratory test result cleared by the FDA including a PCR, antigen, antibody, or serology test.
 An employee may request that an employee submit a new laboratory test result once every three months.

 However, if an employee claims one of the three listed exemptions, an employer may require the employee to submit to COVID-19 testing up to twice a week.
-The COVID-19 test must be approved by the FDA, the least invasive testing option available, and does not create an undue burden on the employee to receive the test.
-See Ind.
+The COVID-19 test must be approved by the FDA, the least invasive testing option available, and must not create an undue burden on the employee to receive the test.
+Ind.
 Code § 22-5-4.6-5.

 A contract, bid specification, or agreement entered after March 31, 2022, may not contain a requirement for an employee to receive a COVID-19 immunization that limits the rights and protections of an employee.
-See Ind.
+Ind.
 Code § 22-5-4.6-8.

 Overtime